cameronaziz/tkww-assistant/README.md

 * Import the new variables into the CSS/SCSS file.
 ---

 > More features are being worked on!
-Take a look at the [roadmap](#Roadmap) below or suggest ideas on Slack at `#tkww-vscode-extension` or email tkww-vscode-extension@theknotww.com.
+Take a look at the [roadmap](#Roadmap) below or suggest ideas on Slack at `#vscode-extension` or email vscode-extension@theknotww.com.

 ## Requirements
 * VSCode version `1.50.0` or later is required to use this extension.